The Data Processing Holy Grail? Row vs. Columnar Databases

 Columnar DB: for OLAP

-Bulk operations (read and write) aren’t particularly fast
+Bulk operations (read and write) aren’t fast

 Performs fast bulk operations (mostly read and write)